utopia-foss/utopia/doc/usage/implement/unit-tests.rst

     }

 That's it!
 At this point, you already have a working unit test.
 Boost Test will take care of the rest.
-In particular, you must not write any ``main`` function or handle exceptions.
+In particular, you don't have to write a ``main`` function or handle exceptions.

 The important thing about ``BOOST_TEST`` is that execution carries on after an assertion failed.
 This is used to give users a full report on which tests are working and which are failing.
 However, this might lead to undefined behavior.
-You can use ``BOOST_REQUIRE``, if further execution after a failing assertion would not make sense:
+You can use ``BOOST_REQUIRE`` if further execution after a failed assertion would not make sense:

 .. code-block:: c++